Skip to main content

 Devotees of the professor call themselves the “Tribe of Abraham.”
 And he is also respected for his personal story: As a Jewish teen, Abraham escaped to the United States from Nazi Germany in 1937 and built a life studying civil liberty in society.

-“His constitutional law class was fascinating, and his mastery of the topic was legendary,” remembered Susan Lagon (Col ’79, Grad ’81).
+“His constitutional law class was fascinating, and his mastery of the topic was legendary,” remembered Susan Lagon (Col class of ’79, Grad class of ’81).
 “His lectures were inspiring.
 On a personal level, Mr. Abraham’s quick wit was exceeded only by his charm.
 Every day he wore a different fresh flower on his lapel.

 “After I wrote my M.A. thesis under his direction, he agreed to direct my dissertation even though I was at a different university by then.
 Next to my parents, there’s no one who’s had a more profound impact on my life.”